tcwangshiqi-columbia/Neurify/README.md

 * split.c: manage iterative refinement and dynamic thread rebalancing
 * matrix.c: matrix operations supported by OpenBLAS
 * models/: all the models
-* scripts/: scripts to run the ACAS Xu evaluations reported in paper

 ## Running